rifkifi/Agile-HW-Design-RNG/ReadMe.md

-This will contain a part of Psuedo Random Generator for our 02201 Agile Hardware Design course at The Technical University of Denmark.
+This will contain a part of Psuedo Random Generator for our `02201 Agile Hardware Design` course at `The Technical University of Denmark`.
 This repo is publicly available for use under the `MIT License`.

 **The repo, for now, will contain 2 algorithms (Salsa20 and ChaCha (Bernstien)), and there tests(test vector along with their expected results for each). **